ONLYOFFICE/docspace-api-sdk-csharp/docs/BackupApi.md

 <a id="deletebackuphistory"></a>
 # **DeleteBackupHistory**
-> BooleanWrapper DeleteBackupHistory ()
+> BooleanWrapper DeleteBackupHistory (bool? dump = null)

 Delete the backup history

-Deletes the backup history of the current portal.
+Deletes the backup history from the current portal.

 ### Example
 ```csharp